KhronosGroup/KTX-Software/BUILDING.md

 as described in the second answer at stackoverflow.

 NOTE: SDL 2.0.3 OS X support has a bug where clicking on a window title sends an event to the application.
-This is fixed in SDL 2.0.4.
+This is fixed in SDL 2.0.4 and in the SDL included with KTX.

 #### iOS